-- Have students complete an index card on your first day including the following information: (Yes, you can get this information from the office or from school databases, but it's nice to have a set of cards for your own quick access.) - □ First and last name - □ Parent names and contact information (phone numbers and emails) - □ Student contact information (phone numbers and emails, for older students) - □ Address - □ Birthday - □ Class schedule (if applicable) - Start building a relationship with your students by distributing a "getting to know you" questionnaire.
-If you don't have one, try our Student Inventories. - □ Create a folder of blank class lists: Student names in the first column, followed by about 10 columns with nothing in them.
-These can be used to record anything from turned-in permission slips to fire drill attendance.
+Emergency Procedures Find out exactly what you and your class need to do and where you need to go during the following situations, and keep this information in a place where you can easily access it: Fire drills Lock-downs or other safety procedures Earthquake, tornado, or other weather-related drills or events You r Stud lents (Yes, yo tudents complete an index card on your first day including the following information: ou can get this information from the office or from school databases, but it's nice to have f cards for your own quick access.)
+First and last name Parent names and contact information (phone numbers and emails) Student contact information (phone numbers and emails, for older students) Address Birthday Class schedule (if applicable) uilding a relationship with your students by distributing a "getting to know you" onnaire.
+If you don't have one, try our Student Inventories . columr slips to a folder of blank class lists: Student names in the first column, followed by about 10 ns with nothing in them.
+These can be used to record anything from turned-in permission fire drill attendance.
 You'll need them, so get them ready.
-And be sure to add a few empty rows at the bottom, so you can add names of new students if needed. - □ Find out which students in your class have IEPs, 504 plans, gifted services plans, or any other academic, medical, or other legally binding documents you'll need to adhere to. - □ If no one addresses these with you, ask your guidance counselor, department or PLC head, or administrator. - □ If your previous training hasn't taught you exactly what you're required to do for any of these students, find out which people in the building are responsible for making sure you meet these students' needs, and ask them exactly what you're required to do. - □ Find out where you can access students' academic records, and what you're allowed to see.
-As you get to know students and work toward personalizing instruction for them, it will be helpful to be able to see past test scores, grades, and other academic information. - □ Keep a list of student allergies and other medical information in an easy-to-access place.
+And be sure to add a few rows at the bottom, so you can add names of new students if needed. ut which students in your class have IEPs, 504 plans, gifted services plans, or any other nic, medical, or other legally binding documents you'll need to adhere to.
+If no one addresses these with you, ask your guidance counselor, department or PLC head, or administrator.
+If your previous training hasn't taught you exactly what you're required to do for any of these students, find out which people in the building are responsible for making sure you meet these students' needs, and ask them exactly what you're required to do. you ge ut where you can access students' academic records, and what you're allowed to see.
+As to know students and work toward personalizing instruction for them, it will be helpful to to see past test scores, grades, and other academic information.

+Keep a list of student allergies and other medical information in an easy-to-access place.
 This information will come in handy before class parties or other snack-related events, field trips, and other situations where health information is needed.

-Curriculum and Standards

-- Get a copy of the state standards for every grade and subject you are responsible for.
+Curriculum and Standards Get a copy of the state standards for every grade and subject you are responsible for.
 Put these in the Standards/Curriculum section of your notebook.
-If they are too bulky, store them in your filing system instead. - □ Create electronic bookmarks so you can also access this information online. - □ Meet with other teachers on your grade level or in your subject area for help in developing a curriculum map or plan for covering the curriculum over the year.
+If they are too bulky, store them in your filing system instead.
+Create electronic bookmarks so you can also access this information online.
+Meet with other teachers on your grade level or in your subject area for help in developing a curriculum map or plan for covering the curriculum over the year.
 Your school should require this already, but just in case they don't, set up this meeting yourself.